IulianBog/Intelligent-word-recognition-system-from-EEG-signals-using-a-convolutional-neural-network-Thesis-/README.md

-This paper aims to differentiate some words and / or phonemes acquired during imagined speech (their imagined thinking / utterance) from electroencephalographic signals.
+This project aims to differentiate some words and / or phonemes acquired during imagined speech (their imagined thinking / utterance) from electroencephalographic signals.
 In order to achieve the proposed objective, the following objectives are pursued:

 1. Establishment of the database: in this stage the aim is to acquire / establish the database to be used and segment it into signals obtained only during the imagined speech;
 2. Data preprocessing to eliminate noise;